marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - fully managed of Redis or Memcached
 - push button scalability for memory
-- important to use copnsistent hashing mechanism to not affect scaling operation with cache matches
+- important to use consistent hashing mechanism to not affect scaling operation with cache matches

 #### Memcached